jigmetnamgyal/jigmetnamgyal/README.md

 In the early days, I was like a kid in a candy store, trying every tech flavor in the book, learning something new for a solid 4-5 hours every day.
 But then, college came knocking, and well, I got a bit too comfy.
 Lazy days, you know?
 So, I pulled a classic move and took a gap year to whip myself into shape.

 But oh, the job hunt!
 It was like hunting unicorns.
 Companies wanted degrees or experience, and I had neither.
 Three long months of struggle, and finally, I landed a junior rails backend gig in a Swiss-based company.
 And guess what?
-I ended up running the show on a telecom CRM in just a week!
+I ended up running the show on a telecom customer portal in just a week!
 From there, I danced my way through CPQ products, resource management, and ATS.

 Two years later, I jetted off to Japan, this time as a technical lead.
 I had to roll up my sleeves and dive into the deep end, learning devops, managing teams, and cooking up APIs in Golang from scratch.
 It was like being handed a Rubik's Cube, and I was determined to solve it!